Haivision/srt/docs/handshake.md

 - **ID:** Your socket ID
 - **Cookie:** a cookie previously received in the induction phase

-The target socket ID (in the SRT header) in this message is the socket ID that was previously received in the induction phase in the `ID` field in the handshake structure.
+The target socket ID (in the SRT header, `PH_ID` field) in this message is the socket ID that was previously received in the induction phase in the `ID` field in the handshake structure.

 The **Type** field contains:

 - Encryption Flags: advertised PBKEYLEN (see above)
 - Extension Flags: The `HS_EXT_` prefixed flags defined in `CHandShake`, see **SRT Extended Handshake** section below.

 The Listener responds with the same values shown above, without the cookie (which isn't needed here), as well as the extensions for HSv5 (which will be probably be